-Windows 10 has an inbuilt service the Update Assistant which helps users upgrade their computers by making sure they have the right set of compatible hardware and software for the next version of Windows 10.
-However, sometimes the Windows 10 Upgrade Assistant keeps reinstalling itself and forcing Windows 10 Installation when the user does not want it to.
-While Windows has features which let you delay the Update, sometimes the Update Assistant doesn’t follow these rules and just installs the most recent version of the Windows 10 OS available.
+Windows 10 has an inbuilt service, the Update Assistant, which helps users upgrade their computers by making sure they have the right set of compatible hardware and software for the next version of Windows 10.
+However, sometimes, the Windows 10 Upgrade Assistant keeps reinstalling itself and forcing Windows 10 Installation when the user does not want it to.
+While Windows has features that let you delay the Update, sometimes the Update Assistant doesn’t follow these rules and just installs the most recent version of the Windows 10 OS available.

 Windows 10 Upgrade Assistant keeps reinstalling itself & forcing Windows 10 Installation

 In one of the cases, we noticed that even when a user rolls back to the previous version, the upgrade assistant gets notorious.
 Even when the user tries selecting the “Defer upgrades” option, it doesn’t stop the upgrade assistant to reinstall the latest version of Windows 10.

 Since Defer upgrade is also not working for you, its best to disable the Windows 10 Update Assistant permanently, and chose to update manually whenever you think the time is right for you.
 The first two temporary solutions, whereas the third one is of a more permanent nature.